 Survey description

-Telescopes and cameras: The three wide-field telescopes delivering the UNIONS dataset are located near the summit of two extinct shield volcanoes on neighbouring Hawaiian islands:
+Telescopes and cameras: The four wide-field telescopes delivering the UNIONS dataset are located near the summit of two extinct shield volcanoes on neighbouring Hawaiian islands:

 • CFHT (Maunakea, Big Island), a 3.6m telescope equipped with MegaCam (380 Mpx)